CalebStandfield/custom-http/README.md

         response.rs

-Each component is written to be clear and self-contained, without `mod.rs` files (mostly cause I hate them and think they are outdated, but thats a discussion for later).
-The design is meant to keep things seperate and thus navigatable :)
+Each component is written to be clear and self-contained, without `mod.rs` files (mostly because I hate them and think they are outdated, but that's a discussion for later).
+The design is meant to keep things separate and thus navigable :)

 ---